-5.6 Information on the ability to transfer genetic material to other organisms he cells in the yeast cream pig feed are dead so that no form of cell-mediated transfer of genetic material from the yeast can take place.
-The heat treatment at about 80°C, that kills the cells, also leads to extensive fragmentation of the cells' DNA, including the recombinant DNA.
+5.6 Information on the ability to transfer genetic material to other organisms

+The cells in the yeast cream pig feed are dead so that no form of cell-mediated transfer of genetic material from the yeast can take place.
+The 80 °C heat treatment that kills the cells also leads to extensive fragmentation of the cells' DNA, including the recombinant DNA.
 The subsequent fermentation of the yeast cream with the silage culture leads to further degradation of the genetic material.
 Thus, it is virtually impossible that any uptake and expression of recombinant DNA can take place from the dead yeast cells into other living cells.